laprej/laprej-www/courses/rpi-csci-4220-2018-spring.md

   any issues you encountered, the approximate time you spent on it, and the breakdown of work if it's a group assignment

-Programming assignments are graded as
-follows: 15% for proper comments (e.g., each function should indicate what it does) and 85% for a correct working implementation.
+Programming assignments are graded as follows: 25% for proper comments (e.g., each function should indicate what it does) and 75% for a correct working implementation.
 We typically divide the correctness points over key functions working.
-For example, reading -- worth 10 points, writing -- worth 10 points as file correctly, and then doing the calculation correctly -- worth 65 points.
-Note that programs that either don't compile or generate a `core dump` typically get no more than 20 points of the
-85. Thus, your max score for a "properly commented" program that fails in some fundamental way is only 35 points even if you spent 100 hours of time on it.
+For example, reading -- worth 20 points, writing -- worth 20 points, and then doing the calculation correctly -- worth 35 points.
+Note that programs that either don't compile or generate a `core dump` typically get no more than 20 points of the 75.
+Thus, your max score for a "properly commented" program that fails in some fundamental way is only 45 points even if you spent 100 hours of time on it.

 **Compatibility**: All assignments MUST compile with clang++ and run on Ubuntu 14.04.
 This is the compiler and operating system on